 - Explore ways to promote strength and resilience in military-connected couples

-An Intervention Model for Working with Military Couples Who Have Experienced Infidelity
+Military-Connected Couples: An Intervention Model for Treating Infidelity

 This training provides active duty and civilian mental health providers with an overview of Dr. Douglas Snyders' three-stage model for treating infidelity.
 The training begins by defining behaviors that constitute an affair and then explores issues which may be specific to military couples.
 Next, the three-stage model is introduced along with tasks to be accomplished during therapy and treatment goals for each stage.

 - Characterize the three stages of Dr. Douglas Snyder’s model for treating infidelity

 - Explore two interventions behavioral health providers can use with military couples to contain emotional turmoil following discovery or disclosure of an affair

 Next session: 14 May 2019, 3:00-5:00 p.m.
 Eastern

 Intimate Partner Violence: An Overview of Assessment and Response with Military-Connected Clients